GoogleChrome/web.dev/src/site/content/en/fast/codelab-replace-gifs-with-video/index.md

 ## Specify your sources

-All that's left to do is specify your video sources.
+Now you need to specify your video sources.
 The `<video>` element requires one or more `<source>` child elements pointing to different video files the browser can choose from, depending on format support.
 Update the `<video>` with `<source>` elements that link to your cat-herd videos: